patriksimek/vm2/README.md

 * `sandbox` - VM's global object.
 * `compiler` - `javascript` (default) or `coffeescript` or custom compiler function

+**IMPORTANT**: Timeout is only effective on code you run through `run`.
+Timeout is NOT effective on any method returned by VM.

 ```javascript
 const {VM} = require('vm2');